 |1890's: 1) The Escalator.
 2) The Zipper.
 3) The Vacuum Cleaner.
 4) The Roller Coaster.
 5) The Diesel Engine (Rudolph Diesel) 6) The World's Fair 7) Radio Transmission (Marconi).|

 Fortunately, for Jesse D Reno, the patent holder, and Otis Elevator, the manufacturer, the rest of the world felt differently.
 A fairly simple mechanism with a series of steps linked together by a single chain looping gears at the top and bottom, with the top gear driven by a motor.
 Unlike the elevator, with its rippling effect toward the ensuing expansion of high-rises beyond the standard six floors and the elevator's game-changing ability to access the lofty heights of ten, then twenty, and ultimately the 165 floors of the Burj Khalifa in Dubai, currently the tallest building in the world.

-The first elevator appeared in an amusement park in what what we might consider the original roller coaster, and ultimately, in 1895, found its first true function in Europe, Harrods Department Store in Knightsbridge.
-Otis Elevator made its debut, exhibiting it's first step elevator in the Paris Exhibition of 1889.
+The first escalator appeared in an amusement park in what what we might consider the original roller coaster, and ultimately, in 1895, found its first true function in Europe, Harrods Department Store in Knightsbridge.
+Otis Elevator made its debut, exhibiting it's first Step Elevator in the Paris Exhibition of 1889.